 Human resources use data analysis to:

-• Evaluate employee engagement
+- Measure employee engagement

-• Predict hiring needs and patterns
+- Predict hiring needs and patterns

-• Measure and act on employee retention levels
+- Measure and act on employee retention levels

 Your HR tech stack will play a large part in how much data you have to work with.
-However, how you analyze, interpret and act on the data at hand is what will determine valuable results.
+However, how you analyze, interpret, and act on the data at hand is what will determine valuable results.

 Pro-tip: Use our PeopleOps Job Board to find your next career opportunity.

+#16.
 Event Management and Promotion

 In life, events management is a career in itself.
 In the corporate world, this responsibility often falls on HR professionals.
-In your resume, show previous experience in planning company retreats, welcome and farewell events, year-end parties, staff appreciation days, workshops, and the like.
+In your resume, show previous experience in planning company retreat, welcome and farewell events, year-end parties, staff appreciation days, workshops, and the like.

 Show how you communicated the objectives of the event, created a buzz amongst employees, budgeted, and achieved value from your efforts.

+#17.
 Team Building Skills

 Arranging and facilitating events like trivia quizzes, trust-building workshops, and company sports games are stand-out experiences to put on your CV.
 Point out how your ability to arrange these in-house events improved cohesion, and what this required in terms of budget.

+#18.
 Research and Continued Learning

 In an interview, talk about the latest trends and findings in HR, as well as expert resources you follow to show that you care about new developments in your chosen field.